Rawsamble: Overlapping and Assembling Raw Nanopore Signals using a Hash-based Seeding Mechanism: Results

-We evaluate computational requirements in terms of overall run time with 64 CPU threads and peak memory usage.
+We evaluate computational requirements in terms of overall run time with 64 CPU threads, peak memory usage, and \revc{the estimated cloud computing costs to execute each tool}.
 We use 64 CPU threads since the average thread utilization of CPU-based basecalling is around 64.
 We report the elapsed time, CPU time (when using only CPUs without GPUs), and peak memory usage of 1)~\rs and 2)~basecalling followed by minimap2 (\texttt{Dorado + Minimap2}).
 For \rs, we additionally report throughput (average number of signals analyzed per second per single CPU thread) to provide insights about its capabilities for real-time analysis.
 To measure performance and peak memory usage, we use the \texttt{time -v} command in Linux when running \rs, minimap2, and Dorado.
 For average speedup and memory comparisons of \rs against other methods, we use the geometric mean to reduce the impact of outlier data points on the average calculation.

 We evaluate \rs based on two use cases: 1)~read overlapping and 2)~\emph{de novo} assembly \rev{by constructing assembly graphs}.
 We generate read overlaps from 1)~raw signals using \rs and 2)~basecalled sequences (with Dorado's HAC model) of corresponding strands of raw signals using minimap2.
 To evaluate \rev{the accuracy} of all-vs-all overlapping, we calculate the ratio of overlapping pairs 1)~shared by both \rs and minimap2, 2)~unique to \rs, and 3)~unique to minimap2.
 For \emph{de novo} assembly, we use off-the-shelf miniasm~\cite{li_minimap_2016} to generate assembly graphs from the read overlaps that \rs and minimap2 generate.
 We use miniasm because it enables us to evaluate the impact of overlaps that \rs and minimap2 find by \emph{using the same assembler} for both of them.
 To identify the roofline in terms of the assembly contiguity given a dataset, we use a highly accurate assembler as \emph{gold standard} for our evaluations.
 To do this, we use Dorado's most accurate model (i.e., SUP) to construct highly accurate reads and use Flye~\cite{kolmogorov_assembly_2019} to construct assemblies from these reads, as suggested in the guidelines by ONT~\cite{oxford_nanopore_technologies_guidelines_2022}.
 This approach enables us to evaluate the gap between the assemblies that \rs generates and the golden standard assembly that can be constructed from the same datasets.